lakshanthad/SenseCraft-AI/README.md

 If you want to quickly experience this application, follow the instructions below.

-1.Connect Jetson to a display and power them on
+1. Connect Jetson to a display and power them on
-2.Type the following command on a terminal to run the application
+2. Type the following command on a terminal to run the application

 ```sh
 bash ./script/edge-ai-setup.sh